furrtek/SiliconRE/Sega/315-5242/M71064/README.md

 Lastly, control inputs allow the output to be darkened or highlighted.

-*Normal: shading outputs are tri-stated so they don't affect the final voltage.
+* Normal: shading outputs are tri-stated so they don't affect the final voltage.
-*Shadow: shading outputs are active and set to low if the color component is non-zero.
+* Shadow: shading outputs are active and set to low if the color component is non-zero.
-*Highlight: shading outputs are active and set to high if the color component is non-zero.
+* Highlight: shading outputs are active and set to high if the color component is non-zero.

-This means that shading is disabled when the output is pure black.
+This means that shading is disabled when the input is pure black.

 # Pinout